voiceflow/runtime/README.md

 **Return Types**
 * return `null`: ends the current flow, and pops it off the stack
 * return different `nodeID`: as long as the nodeID is present in the current flow program, it will attempt to be handled next - if it is not found, same behavior as return `null`
-* return self `nodeID`: if the handler's `handle()` returns the same nodeID as the node it is handling, then the execution of this interaction (`context.update()`) will end in the exact same state and wait for the next user interaction/webhook.
+* return self `nodeID`: if the handler's `handle()` returns the same nodeID as the node it is handling, then the execution of this interaction (`runtime.update()`) will end in the exact same state and wait for the next user interaction/webhook.
 The next request will begin on this same node.
 You would do this to await user input.
 Example: [Choice Node](https://github.com/voiceflow/alexa-runtime/blob/master/lib/services/voiceflow/handlers/interaction.ts)

 ---
 ## Vocabulary

 **request**: what the end user has done (intent, push button, etc)

-**context**: general purpose object that provides an API to manipulate state
+**runtime**: general purpose object that provides an API to manipulate state

 **platform**: alexa, google, IVR, messenger, slack, twilio, etc.